 In addition to the severity level of the offense, the guidelines included a criminal history category.
 In other words, judges would also consider how many times authorities brought a person into the criminal justice system.
 If judges or juries found that a person committed crimes in the past, the Criminal History Category would result in “points” which influenced a higher sentencing range.
 Those Criminal History Points stretched across a horizontal row on the guidelines table.

-The Offense Level and Criminal History Category formed a spreadsheet grid of columns and rows.
+The Offense Levels and Criminal History Category formed a spreadsheet grid of columns and rows.
 Federal Probation Officers would conduct Presentence Investigation Reports (PSRs) that judges would rely upon to understand the offender’s guideline range.
 The individual cells provided the range of sentences that judges could impose.
 According to members of the U.S. Sentencing Commission, those sentencing ranges represented sentences within “the heartland.”

 Downward Departures in the U.S. Federal Sentencing Guidelines